 Dr. Pooja Jain,

 463, Ist Floor, GH2, Baghban Apartment, Sector 28, Rohini, New Delhi, India.

 Introduction: Thyroiditis comprises various group of disorders with some form of thyroid inflammation.
 Hashimoto thyroiditis is the most common and clinically significant type of thyroiditis seen commonly in middle age females and also one of the most common cause of goitre seen in iodine sufficient regions.
-Endemic goitre a major health problem, still prevalent in various regions of india even after implementation of widespread national salt iodisation programme by government of india.
-This study performed in tertiary centre of western coastal area where seafood is the staple diet of large no. of people and inspite of widespread use of iodised salt large no. of patients dignosed with HT.
+Endemic goitre a major health problem, still prevalent in various regions of india even after implementation of widespread national salt iodisation programme by Government of India.
+This study performed in tertiary centre of western coastal area where seafood is the staple diet of large number of people and inspite of widespread use of iodised salt large number of patients dignosed with HT.
 The proposed study is intended to further establish the role of histopathological study along with its correlation with clinical, biological and radiological parameters in the diagnosis of Hashimoto thyroiditis.

 Aim: To record the morphological features along with its correlation with clinical, biochemical and ultrasonographic picture of this disease in western coastal endemic area for goitre and document morphological variation, if any and also to identify any thyroid neoplasm that may develop in the background of HT.

 Materials and Methods: In this retrospective study records of patients with histological diagnosis of Hashimoto thyroiditis was conducted with respect to their clinical presentation, thyroid profile, antibody titre and ultrasonographic features.